Annual Planning Report (APR) Guidelines

-4.2 There is a new policy on surplus NYU Abu Dhabi and NYU Shanghai funds.
-Units that have accumulated large balances (in excess of $250,000) are requested to provide a detailed 3 year plan on use of these funds in this section of the APR.
+4.2 Departments and programs that have accumulated large balances (in excess of $250,000) in NYU Abu Dhabi and NYU Shanghai funds are requested to provide a detailed 3-year plan on use of these funds in this section of the APR.
 A minimum spend rate of 20% per year must be proposed.

-4.3 Graduate summer study abroad program budgets were separated last year from the main summer budget, In order to review these needs, departments are asked to provide (1) information on the prior summer costs (including students enrolled, basis for costs and other relevant program information) and (2) proposals for any changes in future summer sessions.
+4.3 Graduate summer study abroad program budgets were separated from the main summer budget.
+In order to review these needs, departments are asked to provide (1) information on the prior summer costs (including students enrolled, basis for costs and other relevant program information) and (2) proposals for any changes in future summer sessions.

 4.4 The technological components of the General Purpose Classrooms are maintained by the University, but many departments have proprietary spaces that may need updating.
 Please provide a summary of the technology utilized in your proprietary rooms and an assessment of its adequacy in meeting the needs of the department.
 If this is an important priority, please make sure it is included in section 1.1 of the report.

 Please provide a brief commentary on the department or program's current participation as part of the Global Network University (GNU).